ahoward/jquery.bires/README.md

-quality images are loaded jquery.bires begins replacing low quality images with hi quality ones *serially*, timing the speed of each replacement.  if any replacement seems to be taking too long enhancement simply stops.  because jquery.bires loades the larger images one at the time the ui remains responsive to user clicks and interactions.
+quality images are loaded jquery.bires begins replacing low quality images with hi quality ones *serially*, timing the speed of each replacement.  if any replacement seems to be taking too long enhancement simply stops.  because jquery.bires loads the larger images one at the time the ui remains responsive to user clicks and interactions.

 the key here is that, with today's high density mobile displays, it's actually